sf-mud-turtles-2015/intro-to-oop/readme.md

 ### What is OOP?
 - A style of programming (as opposed to functional programming or procedural programming)
 - A way of creating code that models the complex of the real world, as objects
-- In OOP, we create objects that hold data and communicate with other by calling methods
+- In OOP, we create objects that hold data and pass messages to each other by calling methods
 - ruby is an object oriented language and has built in tools to help you create object oriented code

 ### Defining and insantiating objects in ruby